-In this tutorial, we will show you how to install Multiple PHP Version on Ubuntu 18.04 LTS.
-For those of you who didn’t know, PHP (recursive acronym for PHP: Hypertext Preprocessor) is an open-source, popular general-purpose scripting language that is widely-used and best suited for developing websites and web-based applications.
+In this tutorial, we will show you how to install Multiple PHP Versions on Ubuntu 18.04 LTS.
+For those of you who didn’t know, PHP (recursive acronym for PHP: Hypertext Preprocessor) is an open-source, popular general-purpose scripting language that is widely used and best suited for developing websites and web-based applications.
 It is a server-side scripting language that can be embedded in HTML.

-Install Multiple PHP Version on Ubuntu 18.04 LTS Bionic Beaver
+Install Multiple PHP Versions on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.